 Patricia has been practicing intellectual property law since 1998.
-She has helped obtain patents for a wide variety of inventions that include medical devices, data mining software, advertising software, mapping software, paint, a shoe sole, an industrial roll cutting apparatus, wheel units for snowmobiles, an internal combustion engine, and countless other devices, processes and designs.
-Patricia also prepares opinions on patentability, patent infringement, and patent validity and enforceability.
+She has helped obtain patents for a wide variety of inventions that include medical devices, data mining software, advertising software, mapping software, paint, a shoe sole, an industrial roll cutting apparatus, wheel units for snowmobiles, an internal combustion engine, and countless other devices, processes, and designs.

 - J.D., University of Maine School of Law